Choosing your future path can be hard, especially when there are so many unknowns out there.

 What is it about UQ's approach the makes us the most employable graduates in the state?

-Joe: Our curriculum is really driven by partnerships that we have with industry across Queensland, across Australia, across the world.
-Through our industry partners, we're constantly getting information on what skills are needed at the graduate level, what skills are needed in 5 or 10 years’ time with the direction that the industry is heading.
+Joe: Our curriculum is really driven by partnerships that we have with industry across Queensland, across Australia and across the world.
+Through our industry partners, we're constantly getting information on what skills are needed at the graduate level and what skills are needed in 5 or 10 years’ time with the direction that the industry is heading.

-As part of that, though, of course your education doesn't finish when you leave the university, and we still have really close connections to our students who graduated 2 years ago, 3 years ago, 10 years ago – and those kinds of people who we try to connect with and who connect with us contribute to that feedback loop of making sure that we're always at the front of where industry is headed.
+As part of that, though, of course your education doesn't finish when you leave the university, and we still have really close connections to our students who graduated from 2 years to 10 years ago.
+These kinds of people who we try to connect with and who connect with us contribute to that feedback loop of making sure that we're always at the front of where industry is headed.

 What are the most valuable skills you've learnt as part of your degree?

 Caitlin: I think the most valuable skills I've learned are not the technical skills that we all think are the most important when we graduate.
-I've learnt a lot of soft skills as well, networking, working in teams, presenting in front of people, communicating well.
+As well as those soft skills I've mentioned previously, I've also learned how to network and communicate effectively, in general.

 What opportunities do students have to get hands-on experience in our industry?